open-neuromorphic/communications/status-reports/2025-09-06-justin-riddiough.md

 - Preparing for the advisory call with **Harish Pillay** to discuss foundational and funding models for ONM.

 ### 📣 Communications
-- Exploring a potential collaboration with **BME Bytes** on a Discord-to-GitHub content assistant.
-[UPDATED #71](https://github.com/open-neuromorphic/communications/issues/71)
 - Developing the initial slide presentation for the **Community Town Hall** meetings.
 [View Presentation](https://visioninit.dev/th/)
 - Outlining a process to include **newsletter sign-ups** in our general mailing list.